 Send us some links with your preferred sizes and we will set you right up with a solar panel online configurator from one of our templates.

 A quick glance at a recent open project on the DynaMaker platform shows how you with a few properties and parametric patterns can generate furniture from a standard profile.
-From chair, to sofa, to flat surface with just a few parameters.
+From chair to sofa, to a flat surface with just a few parameters.

 Have a nice summer!